 This beautiful example, originally delivered in Canada, features the coveted round headlights of the early Toyota pickups.
-It has a clean Montana title, and was fully restored from 2017 to 2018.
+It was fully restored from 2017 to 2018.
 Read more about this particular vehicle below.

 *The nomenclature of this model of truck is interesting, and perhaps a story in of itself.
-In most of the world it was "HiLux," while in the U.S. it was officially and yet not terribly creatively called, "Pickup."
-Over time, it has come to be known by the name of its popular options package, "SR5," despite the fact that SR5 pack vehicles were offered throughout the Toyota lineup.
-We refer to it simply as SR5 here.
+In most of the world the model was "HiLux," while in the U.S. it was officially and yet not terribly creatively called, "Pickup."
+Over time, it has come to be known by the name of its popular high end options package, "SR5," despite the fact that SR5 pack vehicles were offered throughout the Toyota lineup.
+To our knowledge this example is actually a "DLX" pack Pickup.
+Right or wrong, we refer to it simply as SR5 here.

 This example was restored from 2017 to 2018 by the prior owner, a Toyota enthusiast.
 There are 52,531 kilometers shown on the odometer, the total mileage is unknown.
 It shows beautifully in Metallic Red paint.
 Although not an original Toyota color, it just plain works on this pickup.
 Fresh paint is highlighted by period correct decals.
 The lift is achieved through re-arched springs, instead of a body lift, the latter being a common short-cut to fit larger tires.
 Pro Comp shocks were fitted at the time of restoration.